NVIDIA/aistore/docs/etl.md

 ais-target-fsxhp     1/1     Running   0          46m
 ```

-We can see that the cluster is running with 1 proxy and 2 targets.
+We can see that the cluster is running with one proxy and two targets.
-After we initialized the ETL, we expect two more pods to be started (`#targets == #etl_containers`).
+After we initialized the ETL, we expect two more Pods to be started (`#targets == #etl_containers`).

 ```console
 $ kubectl get pods